daman29/Damneets-Portfolio/README.md

 ## Bonus
 - Animation for emojis on hover (go on test it out).
 - Text highlight for important headings and links (check out the music from the about me section).
-- Added resume.
 - Added sweet animations for visually appealing content and capture the users attention.
-- All done without JS.
+- Added gif on hover for the main project